 How is Repetitive Strain Injury RSI treated?

 For RSI, there are no quick fixes.
 The need for early detection in limiting harm is crucial.
 Occupational Therapists design therapies for Upper Limb Repetitive Strain Injury (RSI) that involve ergonomic education.
-By understanding the proper approach during supporting functional job movements, you can reduce the risk of an upper limb strain injury.
-Many muscle strains, ligament sprains, and other bruises and injuries are treated with the RICE method initially.
-RICE is applied as soon as an injury occurs and throughout the first 24 to 48 hours afterward.
-These techniques can assist in the reduction of edema and pain.
+Understanding the proper approach during supporting functional job movements can reduce the risk of an upper limb strain injury.
+Many muscle strains, ligament sprains, and other bruises and injuries are initially treated with the RICE method.
+RICE is applied as soon as the damage occurs and throughout the first 24 to 48 hours afterward.
+These techniques can assist in the reduction of the pain.

 Proper keyboard alignment

-Most office ergonomics experts teach employees that the first thing they should do is set up their keyboards properly so that they can type in a neutral position.
-Because we spend so much time typing emails, reports, and spreadsheets, poor keyboard positioning can lead to repetitive strain injuries.
+Most office ergonomics experts teach employees that they should set up their keyboards correctly so they can type in a neutral position.
+However, because we spend so much time typing emails, reports, and spreadsheets, poor keyboard positioning can lead to repetitive strain injuries.

 Sitting in the same position for long periods is not recommended.
-Take advantage of natural pauses away from your desks, such as meetings and copying, by stretching or taking a quick walk around the office.
-Don't forget to take a rest for your eyes.
-Look up every few seconds to gaze for a few seconds on anything at least 20 feet away.
+Instead, take advantage of natural pauses away from your desks, such as meetings and copying, by stretching or taking a quick walk around the office.
+Remember to take a rest for your eyes.
+Look up every few seconds to gaze for a few seconds at anything at least 20 feet away.

 Reduce mouse use

-Wrist, hand, and neck strain can occur as a result of minor mouse movements.
-The first step toward decreasing strain is to place the mouse at the right height and position, but finding strategies to limit mouse use is another wonderful office ergonomic tip.
+Wrist, hand, and neck strain can occur due to minor mouse movements.
+The first step toward decreasing stress is to place the mouse at the right height and position, but finding strategies to limit mouse use is another wonderful office ergonomic tip.
 Learn keyboard shortcuts for simple functions like cut and paste, and use the mouse keys feature, which allows you to move the pointer across the screen using the arrow keys on a keyboard's number pad.